 A treatment for Meniere's disease was under evaluation by the local ENT surgeons.
 It involved irradiating the semi-circular canals with ultrasound.
 The existing equipment was unsatisfactory and Peter Wells was given the task to investigate the controlled production of ultrasound.
 He successfully developed not only a stable generator but also a variety of measurement techniques, some of which have been rediscovered several times since, and was awarded an M.Sc. for his thesis.
-His Ph.D. came from investigation into the "biological effects of ultrasound", involving the study of nerve conduction in the giant squid axon.
+His Ph.D. came from investigation into the biological effects of ultrasound, involving the study of nerve conduction in the giant squid axon.
 At that time interest in diagnostic uses of ultrasound was increasing and the application ideas were only limited by the available technology.
-Peter Wells with Ken Evans and Frank Ross built one of the World’s first articulated arm B-scanner in 1964, modelled after the electronics from the bulky Diasonograph from the Donald group in Glasgow.
+Peter Wells was responsible for one of the World’s first articulated arm B-scanner in the world.
 He also constructed the first water-immersion automated ultrasonic breast scanner and developed the first catheter mounted endosonographic probe outside of Japan.
 In cardiology an accurate time-position recording instrument was built.
 Most of these devices were in clinical uses for many years until commercially available equipment appeared to replace them.

 In 1969 he was one of three authors to demonstrate the feasibility of pulsed Doppler and became the first person to describe the directivities of Doppler transducers.
-His research on the applications of doppler ultrasound has continued until his retirement.
-His other important pioneering work included the design of dynamic focusing with annular array transducers, acoustic speckle and the measurement of blood flow volume rate and the quantitation of Doppler blood flow signals
+His research on the applications of doppler ultrasound has continued until this date.
+His other work included dynamic focusing with annular array transducers, acoustic speckle and the measurement of blood flow volume rate and the quantitation of Doppler blood flow signals

 Gray-scale ultrasound was reinvented in the 1970s and Professor Wells was again at the forefront providing sound experimental reasons for its implementation.
 The boom in diagnostic use which followed was accompanied by an increasing awareness of the possibility of biological hazard resulting from scans.
 Again help was forthcoming in the form of a chart derived from a review of world literature.
 This chart formed the basis of several national standards and contributed significantly to the "100milliwatt guideline".